Hobgoblin Guide 5e

-What are Hobgoblins?
+What are Hobgoblins in 5e?

-If there is one thing Hobgoblins love, it’s war.
-Even in times of peace, Hobgoblin society is rich with military tradition, brutal laws, and a strict military hierarchy.
-Following orders and honoring the gods are non-negotiable rules in Hobgoblin society, and all are meant to help achieve their most important goal – upholding the legion.
+If there is one thing hobgoblins love, it’s war.
+Even in times of peace, hobgoblin society is rich with military tradition, brutal laws, and a strict military hierarchy.
+Following orders and honoring the gods are non-negotiable rules in hobgoblin society, and all are meant to help achieve their most important goal – upholding the legion.

 Glory is earned by honoring or aiding the legion in battle.
 Cowardice will not be tolerated.
-In fact, a Hobgoblin would rather die than be called a coward.
+In fact, a hobgoblin would rather die than be called a coward.